movephutthaphaiboon/movephutthaphaiboon.github.io/_pages/about.md

 I'm looking forward to exploring how technology and sustainability can work together, and how they can create meaningful change.

 Thanks for dropping by my site.
-I hope you enjoy exploring my work, my passions, and my journey!
+I hope you enjoy exploring my work, my passions, and my journey [here](https://movephutthaphaiboon.github.io/year-archive/)!

 <!---
 A data-driven personal website